BKP: An R Package for Beta Kernel Process Modeling: BKP Package

-Assume \code{BKPmodel} is an object of class \class{BKP}.
-The function call: \begin{Code} predict(BKPmodel, Xnew, CI_level = 0.95, threshold = 0.5, ...) \end{Code} returns the predictive mean of the success probability $\widehat{\pi}_n(\vec{x})$, the predictive variance $\sigma^2_n(\vec{x})$, and the lower and upper bounds of the \code{CI_level} credible interval for each $\vec{x}$ in \code{Xnew}.
-If \code{m = 1}, the function also returns the predicted binary label (0 or 1), determined by comparing the posterior mean to the specified \code{threshold}, after the classification rule in \eqref{eq:class_cri}.
+For a fitted \class{BKP} object \code{BKPmodel}, posterior prediction is obtained by \begin{Code} predict(BKPmodel, Xnew = NULL, CI_level = 0.95, threshold = 0.5, type = "probability", Mnew = NULL, ...) \end{Code} By default, \code{type = "probability"} returns posterior summaries for the latent success probability $\pi(\vec{x})$.
+For each input location $\vec{x}$ in \code{Xnew}, or at the training locations when \code{Xnew = NULL}, the returned object contains the posterior mean $\widehat{\pi}_n(\vec{x})$, posterior variance $\sigma_n^2(\vec{x})$, lower and upper bounds of the \code{CI_level} credible interval, and the posterior beta parameters $\alpha_n(\vec{x})$ and $\beta_n(\vec{x})$.
+If the fitted model corresponds to binary classification data, that is, all training trial sizes satisfy \code{m = 1}, the prediction object also includes a binary class label obtained by comparing $\widehat{\pi}_n(\vec{x})$ with the specified \code{threshold}, following the rule in \eqref{eq:class_cri}.

-The function call: \begin{Code} simulate(BKPmodel, Xnew, n_sim = 1, threshold = NULL, ...) \end{Code} generates random samples from the posterior predictive distribution of a fitted BKP model at new input locations.
-This function draws \code{n_sim} samples from the posterior Beta distribution at each row of \code{Xnew}, representing the distribution over success probabilities learned by the BKP model.
-If \code{threshold} is specified and \code{m = 1}, binary class labels (0 or 1) are generated for each simulated value by comparing it to the threshold.
-The optional argument \code{seed} allows reproducibility of the simulations.
-These samples can be used in various decision-making contexts, such as Bayesian optimization via Thompson sampling \citep{Garnett2023BO}.